pjaskulski/escriptorium_tutorial/en_escriptorium_tutorial.md

 </figure>

-## Modele, import modeli dostępnych publicznie
+## Models, import of publicly available models

-Po zainstalowaniu eScriptorium nie posiada żadnego domyślnego modelu OCR/HTR.
-Można na podstawie posiadanych materiałów (_ground truth_ - kolekcji obrazów i pasujących do nich w 100% zweryfikowanych tekstów) wytrenować własny.
-Kolekcje publicznie dostępnych materiałów na otwartych licencjach można znaleźć w katalogu [HTR-United](https://htr-united.github.io/), podobne kolekcje lecz głównie dla materiałów OCR zebrane zostały na stronie [OCR and Ground Truth Resources](https://cneud.github.io/ocr-gt/).
+Once installed, eScriptorium has no default OCR/HTR model.
+You can train your own model based on the materials you have (_ground truth_ - collections of images and matching 100% verified texts).
+Collections of publicly available material under open licenses can be found in [HTR-United](https://htr-united.github.io/), similar collections but mainly for OCR material have been collected at [OCR and Ground Truth Resources](https://cneud.github.io/ocr-gt/).

-Istnieje jednakże kolekcja gotowych wytrenowanych modeli przechowywanych w serwisie [zenodo.org](https://zenodo.org/communities/ocr_models?page=1&size=20).
-Obecnie dostępnych jest kilkanaście modeli, od łacińskiego i francuskiego pisma średniowiecznego VIII-XV w., poprzez modele wytrenowane na rękopisach francuskich z XVIII-XX wieku, do modeli dla rękopisów arabskich, hebrajskich czy wietnamskich.
-Wśród modeli znajdują się też modele OCR dla starych druków perskich czy otomańskich.
-Wszystkie dostępne są bezpłatnie, zwykle na licencji Creative Commons Attribution 4.0 International.
-Można oczywiście także udostępnić w tym katalogu swój model, jeżeli tylko będzie on przydatny dla innych użytkowników.
+There is, however, a collection of pre-trained models stored at [zenodo.org](https://zenodo.org/communities/ocr_models?page=1&size=20).
+Currently, there are several models available, from models for Arabic, Hebrew or Vietnamese manuscripts to those designed for Latin and French medieval writing of the 8th-15th centuries, or trained on French manuscripts from the 18th-20th centuries.
+The collection also includes OCR models for old Persian or Ottoman prints.
+All are available free of charge, usually under a Creative Commons Attribution 4.0 International license.
+You can, of course, also make your model available in this catalogue, as long as it is useful to other users.

-Każdy model w kolekcji posiada swoją podstronę, często z informacjami na temat zbioru rękopisów na bazie których został wytrenowany.
-Np. model 'HTR-United - Manu McFrench V1 (Manuscripts of Modern and Contemporaneous French)' (https://zenodo.org/record/6657809#.Y6LfDtLMJKs) został przygotowany na podstawie francuskiej kolekcji z lat XVII-XXI wieku ze wspomnianego wyżej zbioru HTR-United, z dodatkiem małej próbki hiszpańskich listów z XIX wieku i XX wiecznych rękopisów angielskich.
+Each model in the collection has its own sub-page, often with information about the collection of manuscripts on which it was trained.
+For example, the model 'HTR-United - Manu McFrench V1 (Manuscripts of Modern and Contemporaneous French)' (https://zenodo.org/record/6657809#.Y6LfDtLMJKs) was prepared based on the 17th- to 21st-century French collection from the aforementioned HTR-United collection, with the addition of a small sample of 19th-century Spanish letters and 20th-century English manuscripts.

-Modele przechowywane są w plikach binarnych z rozszerzeniem *.mlmodel (format wprowadzony przez Apple w ramach frameworku CoreML, do integracji metod uczenia maszynowego w aplikacjach, zob. https://apple.github.io/coremltools/mlmodel/index.html) i można je pobrać z sekcji 'Files' podstrony danego modelu.
-Wielkość modelu to zazwyczaj od kilkunastu do parudziesięciu megabajtów.
-Po pobraniu na dysk lokalny można taki model zaimportować do eScriptorium, korzystając z funkcji 'Upload a model' w oknie z listą modeli widoczną po przejściu do menu 'My Models' u góry ekranu aplikacji.
+The models are stored in binary files with the extension *.mlmodel (a format introduced by Apple as part of the CoreML framework, for integrating machine learning methods into applications, see https://apple.github.io/coremltools/mlmodel/index.html) and can be downloaded from the 'Files' section of the model's subpage.
+The size of the model is usually between a dozen and a few tens of megabytes.
+Once downloaded to a local drive, such a model can be imported into eScriptorium using the 'Upload a model' function in the model list window visible when navigating to the 'My Models' menu at the top of the application screen.

-W przypadku bezpośredniego korzystania z programu Kraken posiada on wbudowaną obsługę pobierania modeli z repozytorium zenodo, służą do tego polecenia `kraken list`, `kraken show` i `kraken get`, opisane w dokumentacji w sekcji [Model Repository](https://kraken.re/master/advanced.html#querying-and-model-retrieval).
+When used directly, Kraken has built-in support for downloading models from the zenodo repository, using the `kraken list', `kraken show' and `kraken get' commands, described in the documentation under [Model Repository](https://kraken.re/master/advanced.html#querying-and-model-retrieval).

 ### Menu My Models